yannprada/cookie-garden-helper/README.md

 ## How it works

+To begin, click the button ***Cookie Garden Helper***, at the bottom of your garden / farms.
+There, you can configure how you would like the mod to operate.

 The mod loop through each unlocked tile, then tries to auto-harvest or auto-plant, depending on what is activated.